-2010 Faculty & Staff Spring Convocation
+2010 Faculty and Staff Spring Convocation

 Welcome to spring semester and the year 2010 – a fresh new decade already imprinted with both the challenge of economic uncertainty and the hope of renewed prosperity.